 After several years of including singing in the Amies London project it was decided to set up a separate choir.
 Funded by Youth Music, the Amies Freedom Choir meets weekly to sing together.
 The choir aims to develop the musical and cultural awareness of young women from different ethnic backgrounds by exploring songs and musical styles from each others' cultures and languages, working with Pan artists and professional musicians from different regional traditions.
 The choir is working on building a repertoire of songs, vocal and choral skills as well as developing musical and cultural understanding.

 As their musicality grows the choir is increasingly invited to perform at events.
-While this seems impossible to some of the women when they first meet, their confidence grows quickly and they have performed at the Old Bailey, at City Hall, at the Horniman Museum, at Kings Place, for the Desmond Tutu Foundation and many more.
+While this seems impossible to some of the women when they first meet, their confidence grows quickly and they have performed at the Old Bailey, at City Hall, at the Horniman Museum, at Kings Place, at BNP-Paribas headquarters, for the Desmond Tutu Foundation and many more.
 Their singing is beautiful and incredibly moving.